Pat Narduzzi

 Patrick Regan Narduzzi (born April 22, 1966) is an American football coach and former player.
-He is the head coach at the University of Pittsburgh.
+Since 2015, he has been the head coach of the University of Pittsburgh.
 He was formerly the defensive coordinator at Michigan State.
 He attended Youngstown State University and the University of Rhode Island.
 He earned his master's degree from Miami University.

+Early life and education

+Narduzzi was born on April 22, 1966, in New Haven, Connecticut.
+He began his playing career at Ursuline High School in Youngstown, Ohio, leading the Fighting Irish to the Steel Valley Conference championship and the state playoffs as a senior in 1984.
+He was named to the All-Ohio team that year.

 Career

-Early years

-Narduzzi began his career at Miami University in 1990 where he was a graduate assistant in 1990 and 1991 and where he tutored the wide receivers in 1992.
-From 1993 to 1999 Narduzzi coached at the University of Rhode Island coaching the linebackers from 1993 to 1997 and as the defensive coordinator from 1998 to 1999.
-From 2000 to 2002, he served as the linebackers coach at Northern Illinois University.
-He was defensive coordinator at Miami University in 2003 before joining the University of Cincinnati staff as defensive coordinator in 2004.
+In 1990, Narduzzi began his coaching career at Miami University in Oxford, Ohio, where he was a graduate assistant in 1990 and 1991 and where he tutored wide receivers in 1992.

+From 1993 to 1999, Narduzzi coached at the University of Rhode Island, where he coached the linebackers from 1993 to 1997 and was defensive coordinator from 1998 to 1999.
+From 2000 to 2002, he was linebackers coach at Northern Illinois University.
+He returned to Miami University as defensive coordinator in 2003 before joining the University of Cincinnati as defensive coordinator in 2004.

 Assistant coach

 Cincinnati

 Narduzzi became the defensive coordinator at the University of Cincinnati in 2004, and left in 2007 to coach at Michigan State University.
 Narduzzi was a candidate for the head coaching position at Cincinnati, but Central Michigan University head coach Brian Kelly was named to the post on December 3, 2006.
 Narduzzi had informed University of Cincinnati officials that if he was not offered a permanent head coach position, he would follow Mark Dantonio to Michigan State University as defensive coordinator.